Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 12mha_k_heads = [[1.0, 3.0], [3.0, 5.0], [10.0, 12.0], [14.0, 16.0]]

 13print("GQA initial K heads:", mean_pool_heads(mha_k_heads, group_size=2))1GQA initial K heads: [[2.0, 4.0], [12.0, 14.0]]GQA reduces the number of distinct KV heads stored in the cache.
-Multi-Head Latent Attention (MLA) takes a fundamentally different route: it reduces the dimensionality of what must be stored per position by learning a low-rank latent representation.
+Multi-Head Latent Attention (MLA) takes a different route: it reduces the dimensionality of what must be stored per position by learning a low-rank latent representation.

 Instead of caching full per-head Key and Value content vectors for every token, the model does the following: